Technical-Enablement-PingIdentity/BXIndustry-Handlebars/documentation/README.md

 BXI_DASHBOARD_POLICY_ID= # Policy ID used on all dashboard pages to load a static widget BXI_GENERIC_POLICY_ID= # Only used on the generic vertical, static widget that is loaded on page load BXI_ACTIVE_VERTICAL= # vertical you will be redirected to when you hit the root page (e.g., <project-name>.glitch.me/) see Remixing section for options
-BXI_DEBUG_LOGGING= # Optional, setting to 'true' will output additional information in the server and browser console
+BXI_USE_REDIRECT= # Setting this to 'true' will override login button to trigger an OIDC redirect BXI_REDIRECT_ISSUER= # Required if BXI_USE_REDIRECT is true, the issuer URL for your OIDC provider BXI_REDIRECT_CLIENT_ID= # Required if BXI_USE_REDIRECT is true, the client ID for your OIDC provider BXI_DEBUG_LOGGING= # Optional, setting to 'true' will output additional information in the server and browser console BXI_ENABLE_EDITING= # Optional, setting to 'true' will enable the drawer for editing settings.json files
 ```

 **Note: changing environment variables will require you to re-run `npm start` before variables are picked up by the server and propagated throughout the application**